 Why does Confirmed Click happen?

-Confirmed Click is applied when a Google Ads system determines that the ads on the impacted sites are generating unintended clicks on mobile.
+Confirmed Click is applied when a Google Ads system determines that the ads on the impacted sites are generating unintended clicks.
 This creates a poor user experience because the user ends up on advertiser landing pages instead of their intended content.

 By introducing the second click, we improve the experience by letting the user confirm their intent to visit the advertised page.
 Typically, users that intended to click on the ad will still click through to view the ad.

 How do I find out if Confirmed Click has been added to my site or app?

 Visit the Policy center in your account and check the "Status" column.
 The Policy center displays all of the issues that may affect ad serving on your site or app including Confirmed Click.

 How can you remove Confirmed Click from your ads?

 Confirmed Click is automatically lifted when Google Ads no longer detects ongoing accidental clicks.
 However, this does not happen immediately.
 Confirmed Click will be automatically removed when Google Ads detects a sustained improvement in the click quality of users interacting with the ad on your content.

 By understanding what causes users to click accidentally on ads, you'll be able to minimize the occurrence of this happening and have more accurate reporting information and a better user experience.Encouraging accidental clicks | Google Publisher Policies